forio/forio-cli/readme.md

     Options:
-       -c, --config_file   Path to config file  [~/../../config.json] -d, --domain        domain simulate is hosted on  [forio.com]
+       -c, --config_file   Path to config file  [~/../../config.json] -d, --domain        Domain simulate is hosted on  [forio.com]

     Deploy files to a simulation

 This will ask for a confirmation before deploying, and also make sure the path you're deploying to exists.

 ### Sync

     Usage: F sync <mapping> [options]

     mapping     <local_dir>:<sim_author>/<sim_name>